DSRabiger/hello-world/README.md

 # hello-world
-I am making some edits to the readme
+I am making some changes to the readme